 As you sail ahead, another fun adventure in the Boston Harbor is watching Olympic-level divers jump into the harbor!
 Part of the international Red Bull Cliff Diving Series, top athletes will jump from a 66-foot-high platform extension off the top of the ICA in Seaport.

-5. Celebrate Pride in the city
+4. Celebrate Pride in the city

 June is pride month, and while Boston celebrates all-year long, we can’t help but love the season of love.
 From annual festivals to marches and more, there are over 10 unique Pride festivals to celebrate at this June!

-6. Go on a self-guided foodie adventure with clues and mystery picnics
+5. Go on a self-guided foodie adventure with clues and mystery picnics

-Enjoy the lovely springtime weather and go on an adventurous culinary experience!
+Enjoy the lovely warm weather and go on an adventurous culinary experience!
 This mystery picnic date includes solving puzzles and riddles sent to your smartphone to figure out the location of your stunning secret picnic spot.
 You can go on this 3-hour picnic extravaganza with a date or a group of friends—it’s up to you!

-7. Take a trip to the beach
+6. Take a trip to the beach

 New England has some of the best beaches in the country!
 It’s why celebs flock to the Vineyard, Rhode Island is “the Island State,” and why our Cape traffic is so darn atrocious.
 If you want to skip the traffic, hop on the CapeFLYER, a train servicing Boston to the Cape Friday-Sunday through Labor Day.